boolean-uk/tdd-cohort-manager-challenge/README.md

 - Search for a cohort by cohort name - Done
 - Add student to a specific cohort - Done
 - Remove a cohort by cohort name - Done
-- Remove student from a specific cohort -
+- Remove student from a specific cohort -Done
-- Return errors if student or cohort not found
+- Return errors if student or cohort not found - Done

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.
 ```